DrFair/fair-twitch/README.md

     clientID: '<Your Twitch client ID>',
     secret: '<Your Twitch secret>',
     redirect_uri: '<Your Twitch authorization redirect URI>',
-    token: '<Your account authorization token>'
+    token: '<Your account authorization token>',
+    refreshToken: '<Your account refresh token>'
 });
 ```
+If refreshToken is given but token is not, the client will automatically generate a new token.

 Note that for chat to work, you need the authorization token to have chat_login scope.
-An OAuth token can be [generated here](https://twitchapps.com/tmi/) or you can do it with your own application by following [Twitch's authentication process](https://dev.twitch.tv/docs/v5/guides/authentication/).
+An OAuth token can be [generated here](https://twitchapps.com/tmi/) or you can do it with your own application by following [Twitch's authentication process](https://dev.twitch.tv/docs/authentication).
 If the token has the chat_login scope, but you don't want to use chat, you can pass the option ```chat: false``` in the client constructor.

 Example of an OAuth token is: ```'cfabdegwdoklmawdzdo98xt2fo512y'```

 ## Basic usage

-All API calls can be found in the [official Twitch API Reference](https://dev.twitch.tv/docs/v5/guides/using-the-twitch-api/).
+All API calls can be found in the [official Twitch API Reference](https://dev.twitch.tv/docs/api/reference/).

 An example of how to get all streams summary: